NVIDIA Jetson AGX Orin, Isaac Sim AI Updates Bring Omniverse Closer to the Embedded Edge - Embedded Computing Design

 NVIDIA has released a series of products and capabilities over the last six months to help AI developers accelerate this process.
 Notably, at GTC Fall 2021, the company introduced the Omniverse Replicator engine, a synthetic data generation tool that helps developers train AIs.
 As part of the company’s Isaac and Drive Sim simulation environments, Replicator produces and labels domain-specific, ground-truth data that can augment real-world data sets manually captured and classified by human engineers and data scientists.
 This alone can shave months of development time off the creation of autonomous vehicles, robots, and other AI-powered machines.

 But that’s just step one.
 After data is generated by the Replicator, it needs to inform a model.
 This is addressed by the Train, Adapt, Optimize (TAO) Toolkit, which has been enhanced over the past few years to support the training of existing models with synthetic data from tools like the Omniverse Replicator.
-As you can see in the diagram above, the workflow integrates these models with application frameworks like NVIDIA DeepStream for computer vision, NVIDIA Riva for AI-enabled speech use cases, and Isaac SIM, which through a collaboration with the Open Source Robotics Foundation (OSRF) now supports the Robot Operating System (ROS) to accelerate the development of autonomous mobile robots (AMRs).
+As you can see in the diagram above, the workflow integrates these models with application frameworks like NVIDIA DeepStream for computer vision, NVIDIA Riva for AI-enabled speech use cases, and Isaac ROS, which through a collaboration with the Open Source Robotics Foundation (OSRF) now supports the Robot Operating System (ROS) to accelerate the development of autonomous mobile robots (AMRs).

 These SDKs and toolchains are optimized for use with the NVIDIA JetPack SDK – the OS and application development environment tailored for the company’s Jetson line of embedded system on modules (SoMs) and development kits.